atilantera/JAAL/doc/jaal-schema-documentation.md

 The graph is the most generic structure.
 Trees are graphs without loops.
 Lists are linear trees: each node has at most one children.

+Multigraphs are possible in JAAL 1.1, but not intended behaviour.
+Hypergraphs are explicitly forbidden as an edge must have exactly two nodes it is connected to.

 Some applications:
 - lists (linked list)
 - trees